Benefits of Rainwater Collection

 It is important to note that only those properties fitted with a water meter will benefit financially from rainwater collection systems.
 Those who do not have a meter and pay a flat rate for water will not see much in the way of financial return, as the amount of drinking water saved will make no difference to the eventual bill (though the ecological effect is still sizeable).

-Systems in buildings only occupied during working hours (that is, where minimal bathing takes place) may save significantly more on water bills, sometimes as much as 80%.
-It is important to remember that rainwater recycling will never completely replace a mains water supply, as clean drinking water will still be needed for food preparation and personal bathing.
+It is important to remember that rainwater recycling will never completely replace a mains water supply, as clean drinking water will still be needed for drinking, food preparation and personal bathing, and a system needs to be incorporated in to override the rainwater harvesting tank if it runs dry for any reason.